 Some firms allow more flexibility than others, but your company’s policy needs to be clearly stated so that employees can be held accountable.
 If your handbook does not include information related to working remotely, it should be updated to include this information.
 Most of the policies in the handbook should be all inclusive for both virtual workers and in-house staff.

-Instead, I recommend you use webcams for meetings and make it a requirement.
-General communication tends to be through email.
-In a typical office setting, you can walk next door to your co-workers office for clarification on an email.
-This is not easy with a virtual employee.
+General communication tends to be through email, and in a typical office setting, you can walk next door to your co-worker’s office for clarification on an email.
+This doesn’t happen when you’re managing virtual teams.
 Instead, call a brief meeting via webcam and get any clarification that is needed.
-Webcams allow you to see expressions and overall tones that might have been lost in translation.
+Video conferencing allows you to see expressions and overall tones that might have been lost in translation.

-Skype is widely used by many for webcam conferencing.
-The best part; it’s free.
-It also has the ability to have multiple people on webcams at the same time sharing their cameras.
-Make it a point to chat via webcam for at least ten minutes a day.
+Skype is widely used for webcam conferencing, but there are others as well, including the emergence of mixed reality.
+The best part—it’s usually free.
+It also gives you the ability to meet with multiple virtual employees at the same time.
+Make these meetings a requirement, and make it a point to chat with your virtual team via webcam every day.

-As a virtual manager, you will not be there to “police” employee production, and the ability to drop things off on someone’s desk is not possible.
+As a virtual manager, you can’t police employee productivity in person, and the ability to drop things off on someone’s desk is non-existent.
 Therefore, an adequate reporting measure must be established.
-We use Basecamp as our project management system to track the flow of projects as well as to track time.
-Our employees (and contractors) log their time and their tasks into Basecamp and link any critical files with those tasks.
+A project management system helps you track time and the flow of projects.
+Employees log their time and their tasks and link any critical files with those tasks.
 This puts everything into a central place and allows for easier managing.

-Google Documents is also a great place to share and setup report templates.
-Dropbox is an additional tool that can be used for file sharing.
-Our staff “drops” their daily reports and files into a folder.
-Those files are then immediately uploaded to their manager’s computer.
-Daily, weekly and monthly reporting is absolutely essential.
+Services like Google Documents are great places to share and set up report templates.
+Dropbox is another file-sharing tool where staff can drop their daily reports and files into a folder, and those files are then immediately uploaded to their manager’s computer.
+Daily, weekly, and monthly reporting is absolutely essential.

-There is a common belief that virtual workers do not work as hard, compared to if they worked in an office.
-I actually believe the opposite is true.
+Some believe that virtual employees don’t work as hard as their in-office counterparts.
+But some studies have shown the opposite is true.
 How much time is wasted talking at the water cooler, or just having meetings for the sake of meetings?
-Getting consistent reports eliminates any worries that someone may not be putting in their time.
+Using consistent reporting alleviates concerns that someone may not be putting in their time.

-Lastly, the fourth secret.
-This is the one that is most often overlooked and is a cause for concern if overlooked for too long; in-person meetings.
+A fourth tip for managing virtual teams is to hold in-person meetings.
 Having virtual employees is great, but you should spend at least a few days a year meeting and bonding in-person.

-Many people tend to hide behind computers and webcams, but you cannot play down the value of face-to-face meetings.
-I recommend having a yearly company retreat somewhere fun where you focus on team-building and bonding.
-The key takeaway is your virtual employees feel bonded with you and the company.
+Many people tend to hide behind computers and webcams, but you shouldn’t underestimate the value of face-to-face meetings.
+One idea, if the budget allows for it, is to hold a yearly company retreat somewhere fun where you focus on team-building and bonding.
+Or, if a number of employees are clustered in one geographical region, you could travel to meet them on their home turf.
+The key takeaway is your virtual employees feel more bonded with you and the company.